Managing your dividends with ii

 Things to consider

-- Optional automatic dividend reinvestment is available for popular shares (including the FTSE350) and a range of Investment Trusts and ETF’s that are paid onto your account in Sterling.
+- Optional automatic dividend reinvestment is available for popular UK listed shares (including the FTSE350) and a range of Investment Trusts and ETF’s that are paid onto your account in Sterling.

 - If you elect for dividend reinvestment, this will take place usually within two business days following payment of the dividend to your account.